willshiao/citrushack-2016/README.md

 ## Features

 * Create rooms for roommates
-* Assign and reassign tasks
+* Realtime chat
-* Ability to alternate tasks
+* Live updating of tasks
-* Every roommate can see the changes made
+* Delegation of tasks
-* Interaction with the website
+* Reorder tasks by dragging and dropping